cair/convolutional-tsetlin-machine-tutorial/README.md

 For this example I use the threshold T=2.
 When an input image of the overrepresented sub-pattern for class y=1 appears, nothing happens because T is exceeded by the three votes from the matching positive clauses.
 However, when an input image of the underrepresented sub-pattern comes along, as shown in the figure, only a single clause outputs 1.
 It is the clause highlighted in the figure that matches the image (upper right patch) and accordingly outputs 1.
 In this case, none of the negative clauses respond since their patterns do not match the image either.
 </p>
 <p>
 Thus, the Convolutional Tsetlin Machine’s combined output is v=1.
 Learning of feature detectors proceeds as follows.
 With the threshold value set to T = 2, the probability of feedback is (T-v)/(2T)=0.25, and thus learning taking place.
 This pushes the output v towards T=2.
-We achieve this with what we refer to as Feedback Type I.
+We achieve this with what we refer to as Type I Feedback.
 </p>

-#### Feedback Type I
+#### Type I Feedback
 <p>
 Type I feedback reinforces true positive output and reduces false negative output, that is, it makes the Convolutional Tsetlin Machine output 1 when it should output 1.
-Feedback Type I subdivides into Type Ia and Type Ib feedback.
+Type I feedback subdivides into Type Ia and Type Ib feedback.
 Type Ia feedback is given when a clause outputs 1, while Type 1b feedback is given when a clause outputs 0.
 </p>

-##### Feedback Type Ib
+##### Type Ib Feedback

 <p>
 To follow the flow of the example let us consider Type Ib feedback first.
 The three positive clauses that capture the overrepresented sub-pattern of y=1 all outputs 0.
 Here is one of them: